virtualabs/Meshtastic-pager-a8kbd-firmware/README.md

 Bit 0 of the status LED field drives the wirless LED while bit 1 drives the charge LED.
 Red, green and blue LEDs are RGB LEDs driven as PWM by the firmware and used as backlight for the whole keyboard.

+To switch on both status LEDs: `0xA6 0x03 0x00 0x00 0x00`.

+Or if you prefer to switch on the backlight in white with full intensity: `0xA6 0x00 0x64 0x64 0x64`.

 ### Ping/pong